Junior Indirect Tax Analyst #180989

 - Outstanding experience working with pivot tables and large amounts of data within Excel or Access.

-- Do you possess analytical and reconciliation skills?
+- Strong analytical and reconciliation skills.

 - Have the ability to multitask and work on multiple projects at the same time.